usaid-cs/yesterday-i-learned/random.md

 1. You don't see Wenger knives anymore because Victorinox bought it back in 2005.
 1. Angostura bitters labels are too big for the bottles because they [accidentally did it that one time](http://www.alcademics.com/2011/03/the-history-and-production-of-angostura-bitters.html), and then kept doing it.
 1. If you hit/run over someone else's dog, driving away counts as "damaging someone's property and fleeing the scene".
-1. Your normal strike length is 77cm, plus or minus less than your think.
+1. Your normal stride length is 77cm, plus or minus less than you think.
 1. Sources vary on whether decaf coffee is (still) good for you.
 [Good](https://www.healthline.com/nutrition/decaf-coffee-good-or-bad) [Good](https://draxe.com/decaf-coffee/) [Good](https://www.psychologytoday.com/blog/your-brain-food/201105/why-decaf-coffee-is-just-healthy) [Bad](https://www.livestrong.com/article/364276-is-decaf-coffee-bad-for-your-health/) [Bad](http://teeccino.com/building_optimal_health/39183/Decaf-Coffee-And-Health.html) [Bad](http://www.expertrain.com/blog/health/is-decaf-a-healthy-choice.htm).
 The correct answer is: [decaf tastes awful](https://coffeemakerjournal.blogspot.ca/2014/01/why-does-decaf-coffee-taste-bad.html), so don't drink it.
 1. *Baker*, *Boulanger*, and *Panettiere* are all the same last name for people who used to bake.
 1. [Italians didn't really speak Italian](https://history.stackexchange.com/questions/14712/in-1861-few-italians-spoke-italian) when Italy was unified in 1861.
 The French didn't speak much French either.
 More people spoke Occitan than French back then.